MYKICROWN/alx-higher_level_programming/0x02-python-import_modules/README.md

-This is project aboutPython - import & modules
+this project is about Python-import modules project